MicrosoftDocs/ef-core-for-beginners/notes/part2/script.md

 Hi, friends!
 Welcome back to Entity Framework Core for Beginners.

-In our previous video, I showed you how easy it is to use Entity Framework Core to create and work with a new database.
-We defined our entities in code before we built the database.
-Using that approach, we're treating the code as the authoritative "source of truth" regarding the shape of our entity model.
+In our previous video, I showed you how easy it is to use Entity Framework Core migrations to create and work with a new database.
+We defined our entity model in code before we built the database.
+Then we used migrations to change the database as we made changes to the model.
+When we use that approach, we're treating the code as the authoritative "source of truth" regarding the shape of our entities.

-In this video, we're going to show you how to use Entity Framework Core to work with an existing database by reverse engineering it.
+In this video, I'm going to show you how to use Entity Framework Core to work with an existing database by reverse engineering it.
 This approach treats the database as the source of truth.

 Looking at Visual Studio, I have a brand new console app that doesn't have any code added to it at all.
-I've already added the Microsoft.EntityFrameworkCore.SqlServer, .Design, and.Tools NuGet packages.
+I've already added the Microsoft.EntityFrameworkCore.SqlServer, .Design, and .Tools NuGet packages.

 I have an existing database.
 This database is already populated.
-Let's assume it's was created and maintained by my organization's Database Administrator.
+Let's assume was created and maintained by my organization's Database Administrator.

 To reverse engineer the database and create my entity model code, I'll start by using the Scaffold-DbContext commandlet.
-I'm going to pass in the connection string, I'm going to pass in the name of the provider so it knows what type of database to execute the connection string on, and then I'm going to optionally specify an output directory and a name for the database context.
+I'm going to pass in the connection string (which can be found in the notes).
+I'm going to pass in the name of the provider so it knows what type of database to execute the connection string on, and then I'm going to optionally specify output directories for the dbcontext and models.

-If you're using the .NET CLI, the command is <command>.
-The parameters are basically the same.
-You can find the connection strings in the notes for this part.
+If you're using the .NET CLI, the command is `dotnet ef dbcontext scaffold`.
+The parameters are similar.

 Now that the Scaffold is run, we have a complete working entity model.